cnboonhan/wirelesssgx-router/README.md

 1. The LAN may need to be portable ( uproot and deploy )
 2. May not have access to WAN ( new environment )

 A improvised WAN can be used.
-OpenWRT allows the following configurations ( and more ):
+OpenWRT is Open Source router software offering following configurations of interest:
 1. Dual Modem Routers: 1x uplink to wifi, 1x Access Point
 2. Router with USB Port: 1x Usb Tethering from Phone to LAN